jtemporal/jtemporal.github.io/_posts/2021-12-24-solving-conflicts.md

 git add README.md
 ```

-And commit the changes the way you prefer.
+And commit the changes in your preferred way.
 Note that when committing, if you use editors to write the commit message, it is possible that this message comes pre-populated as in the image below:

 ![image showing the de commit message pre-filled in vim](https://res.cloudinary.com/jesstemporal/image/upload/v1643765548/git-conflict-resolution/automatic-commit-message-after-fixing-conflict-fig11_havtpt.png)